My rating: 5 of 5 stars

-Accordingly, The Scarlet Letter focuses on a very limited set of psychologically and morally emblematic characters who are not quite socially typical; the narrative is ever verging on the fantastical, with hints of witches, magic, rendezvous with the devil, and demonic possession, though the diffident narrator, posing as a historical chronicler, disowns his own tale’s imaginative touches by attributing all instances of fantasy to the credulity and superstition of the Puritan community.
-This element of the half-ironic semi-fantastic, deployed as an anti-realist aesthetic and also as a cultural satire directed both at the modern lack and the premodern excess of imagination, will remind contemporary readers of magical realism.
+Accordingly, The Scarlet Letter focuses on a very limited set of psychologically and morally emblematic characters who are not quite socially typical; the narrative is ever verging on the fantastical, with hints of witches, magic, rendezvous with the devil, and demonic possession.
+The diffident narrator, though, poses as a historical chronicler and disowns his own tale’s imaginative touches by attributing all instances of fantasy to the credulity and superstition of the Puritan community.
+Hawthorne uses this half-ironic semi-fantastic mode as an anti-realist artistic tactic and also as a cultural satire directed both at the modern lack and the premodern excess of imagination.
+Such a gesture will remind contemporary readers of magical realism.

 Combine Hawthorne’s irrealist aesthetics and his emphasis on psychology and symbolism over action with his dense and intricate prose style, its hypotactic sentences modeled on the great English essayists as well as on his most distinguished American precursor, Washington Irving, and you have a recipe for readerly bewilderment.
 Hawthorne often describes his characters as wandering in a maze or a “moral wilderness,” but the same might be said of his readers.
 In what follows, I will attempt to cut a path through the wilds of The Scarlet Letter.
 The first thing to understand about the book is that we are in part meant not to understand it.